fossabot/quickhint/README.md

 ### What is quickhint ?
 `quickhint is a c++14 implementation of autocompletion algorithm that provides fastest response possible.
-I am using a new method I created my own that is a bit similar to how recurrent neural networks are structured but without any learning phase or perceptrons or anything.`
+I am using a new method I created my own that is a bit similar to how recurrent neural networks are structured but without any learning phase or perceptrons or anything.
+There is no multithreading or parallel computing here at all.
+Everything runs on a single thread.`